dromero1/LocalSearchKnapsackProblem/README.md

 # LocalSearchKnapsackProblem

-A multi-start iterated local search for the multidimensional demand-constrained knapsack problem.
+*A multi-start iterated local search for the multidimensional demand-constrained knapsack problem*

 The knapsack problem has received considerable critical attention in the realms of combinatorial optimization as it provides the foundations for optimal discrete decision-making with limited resources.
 In this paper, a variant of the preceding problem, known as *multidimensional demand-constrained knapsack problem*, is examined by considering a set of resources with minimum use policies.
 In particular, this study proposes two local-search-based approaches, a 3-neighborhood *variable neighborhood descent* (VND) and a *multi-start iterated local search* (MS-ILS), to approximate the Pareto Front of 20 mid-size randomly generated instances.
 The developed meta-heuristics deliver promising results as significant improvements in the quality and diversity of the obtained non-dominated solutions are revealed with respect to unenhanced schemes.
 Experiments show a notable upgrade by applying local search mechanisms.
 However, results are inconclusive whether the proposed perturbation component is favorable.